shaikhovais/Burhani-College/README.md

+Click on this link to visit website =>> https://burhani-college.netlify.app/fy.app/

 Project created by Shaikh Ovais with the help of only HTML/CSS.
 This is a website of my college from where I did my graduation.